 It’s incredible that robo advice, which didn’t exist 12 years ago, is now used by almost a quarter of American online investors.

-Globally, robo-investing is the fastest growing area of wealth management.
-Aite Group Research predicts it will to grow to over US$1.26 trillion US by 2023.
+Globally, robo-investing is the fastest growing area of wealth management, and a study from Deloitte predicts robo advice/robo investing will grow to 16 trillion of assets under management by 2025.

-I’ve noticed that take-up of robo advice in Australia has been following the U.S. by about 4-5 years since I started Stockspot in 2013.
-At the time Stockspot was the first and only robo adviser in Australia while our U.S. counterparts, having started in 2008, had already raised hundreds of millions of dollars in growth capital.
+The take-up of robo advice in Australia has been following the U.S. by about 4-5 years since Stockspot launched in 2013.
+At the time Stockspot was the first and only robo adviser in Australia, while our U.S. counterparts, having started in 2008, had already raised hundreds of millions of dollars in growth capital.
 The largest independent robo advisers in the U.S. (Wealthfront and Betterment) now have about US$20B under management.

 Robo adviser returns driving growth

-At Stockspot we’ve seen our growth accelerate even after COVID-19 with May and June 2020 being our largest months on record for new clients joining.
+At Stockspot, our growth has accelerated over the years.
+Even COVID-19 didn’t dent this, with May and June 2020 being our largest months on record.

-This has been helped by our 6 year investment returns in which our portfolios have outperformed 99% of similar diversified investment funds, including diversified funds, other robo advisers and Vanguard.
+This has been helped by our six year investment returns in which our portfolios have outperformed 99% of similar diversified investment funds, including diversified funds, other robo advisers, and Vanguard.

 Despite a 35% fall in the Australian sharemarket in the first quarter of 2020, the Stockspot portfolio returns still remained positive over 12 months throughout the crisis.